rosensilva/ballerina-samples/circuit-breaker/readme.md

 ## <a name="what-you-build"></a>  What you'll build

 You’ll build a web service that uses the Circuit Breaker pattern to gracefully degrade functionality when a remorte backend fails.
-For better understanding we will map this with real world scenario of an order processing service for a retail store.
+For better understanding we will map this with real world scenario of an order processing service of a retail store.
 The retail store uses potentially-failing remote backend for inventory management.
 When a specific order comes to the order processing service, the service will call the inventory management service to check the availability of items.

 &nbsp;
 &nbsp;